1995–96 South Pacific cyclone season: Tropical Cyclone Yasi

 On January 12, the FMS reported that a tropical depression had developed over the Fijian island of Vanua Levu, about 430 km to the south of Labasa.
 Over the next few days, the depression moved towards the southeast before it started to affect Tonga on January 15.
-During the following day, the depression rapidly developed further as it interacted with the South Pacific Convergence Zone, before the NPMOC initiated warnings on the system and designated it as 08P.
-At 0000 UTC on January 17, the NPMOC reported that the depression had peaked with 1-minute sustained windspeeds of 45 kn, while the FMS reported that the depression had intensified into a tropical cyclone while it was located about 510 km to the southeast of Nukualofa, Tonga.
-However, the FMS did not name it Yasi for another 12 hours, while the system reached its peak 10-minute sustained windspeeds of 45 kn.
-After it was named on January 17, Yasi accelerated towards the southeast, before it moved out of the FMS's area of responsibility.
-During January 18, the NPMOC issued their final warning because Yasi had degenerated into an extratropical cyclone.
-MetService monitored Yasi's remnants for another day, before the system dissipated about 1520 km to the south of Papeete, French Polynesia.
-Although no major damage was reported from any of the islands affected some minor damage was reported in Tonga, after Yasi caused heavy rainfall there.
+During the following day, the depression rapidly developed further as it interacted with the South Pacific Convergence Zone before the NPMOC initiated warnings on the system and designated it as 08P.
+At 0000 UTC on January 17, the NPMOC reported that the depression had peaked with 1-minute sustained wind speeds of 45 kn, while the FMS reported that the depression had intensified into a tropical cyclone while it was located about 510 km to the southeast of Nukualofa, Tonga.
+However, the FMS did not name it Yasi for another 12 hours, while the system reached its peak 10-minute sustained wind speeds of 45 kn.
+After it was named on January 17, Yasi accelerated towards the southeast before it moved out of the FMS's area of responsibility.
+On January 18, the NPMOC issued its final warning because Yasi had degenerated into an extratropical cyclone.
+MetService monitored Yasi's remnants for another day before the system dissipated about 1520 km to the south of Papeete, French Polynesia.
+Although no major damage was reported from any of the islands affected, some minor damage was reported in Tonga, after Yasi caused heavy rainfall there.